 - Stay connected with family and friends; avoid becoming isolated.

 Source: Adapted from Mayo Clinic, Personality Disorders

 Family members can be important in an individual’s recovery and can work with the individual’s health care provider on the most effective ways to help and support.
 But having a family member with a personality disorder can also be distressing and stressful.
 Family members may benefit from talking with a mental health provider who can provide help coping with difficulties.

-- Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+- Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5-TR).
 American Psychiatric Association.
-(2013).
+(2022).

 - Lenzenweger MF, Lane MC, Loranger AW, Kessler RC.
 2007.
 DSM-IV personality disorders in the National Comorbidity Survey Replication.
 Biological Psychiatry, 62(6), 553-564.